On perpetuities with light tails: Introduction

 Observe that the case when $M\leq m_+<1$ and $Q\leq q_+<\infty$ a.s. is uninteresting for us, since then $R$ has no tail (actually, $R\leq q_+/(1-m_+)$ a.s.).
 We will always exclude this case by assuming that

 We note here that the structure of dependence between $M$ and $Q$ does not have a significant impact on the tails of heavy-tailed perpetuities.
 If

 then, in the cases considered in \cite{Gol91, Gre94, Dys15, DK17, Kev16}, the rate of asymptotics of $\P(R>x)$ is not influenced by the dependence structure of $(M,Q)$ (with possible exception in the very special unsolved case of \cite{DK17} if $\E M^\alpha Q^{\alpha-\eta}=\infty$ for all $\eta\in(0,\alpha)$).
 The problem becomes more complicated if $(M,Q)$ have lighter tails, that is if the moment generating function of $R$ exists in a neighbourhood of $0$ (but not in $\RR$), but still there is a relatively high insensitivity to the dependence structure of the tail of $R$ for given marginals (this is because in such case $Q$ dominates $M$); see e.g. \cite[Theorem 1.3]{BDIM} and \eqref{liminf}.
-If the moment generating function of $R$ is finite on the whole $\RR$, we will see that the dependence structure may have significant impact on the rate of convergence even for logarithmic tails, what can be observed in the following example (see also Example \ref{EX}): \begin{example} Consider $(M,Q)=(U,U)$ and $(M',Q')=(U,1-U)$ (note that \eqref{MQnb} and \eqref{deg} are not satisfied here), where $U$ is uniformly distributed on $[0,1]$.
+If the moment generating function of $R$ is finite on the whole $\RR$, we will see that the dependence structure may have significant impact on the rate of convergence even for logarithmic tails, what can be observed in the following example (see also Example \ref{EXQQQ}): \begin{example} Consider $(M,Q)=(U,U)$ and $(M',Q')=(U,1-U)$, where $U$ is uniformly distributed on $[0,1]$ {(note that \eqref{MQnb} and \eqref{deg} are not satisfied here)}.
 Let $R$ and $R'$ be the perpetuities generated by $(M,Q)$ and $(M',Q')$, respectively.
 We have

 while $\P(R'=1)=1$.
 To see the first result, observe that $\tilde{R}=R+1$ satisfies